 We may share information provided to us with other bodies responsible for auditing or administering public funds, or where undertaking a public function, in order to prevent and detect fraud.
 Your personal data may be used to manage, monitor, improve and promote our services.
 Where delivery of services or actions is in partnership with others, it may also be shared with other persons or bodies in accordance with, and restricted to, the terms of information shared agreements and protocols.

 The Cabinet Office is responsible for carrying out data matching exercises.

-information.
-Computerised data matching allows potentially fraudulent claims and payments to be identified.
+Computerised data matching allows potentially fraudulent claims, applications and payments to be identified.
 Where a match is found it may indicate that there is an inconsistency which requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.

 Data matching by the Cabinet Office is subject to a Code of data matching practice for the National Fraud Initiative

 More information on the Cabinet Office's legal powers and the reasons why it matches particular information